Motion Twin: Programming and development

 The company, although known to the public for its browser games in flash, is at the origin of various tools and programming languages which it uses for its own developments, and which it makes available under a free license.
-Under the impetus of one of its co-founders, Nicolas Canasse, the Bordeaux company is, for example, at the origin of the MTASC compiler, for Motion Twin ActionScript 2 Compiler, the first free ActionScript 2,0 compilers.
+Under the impetus of one of its co-founders, Nicolas Canasse, the Bordeaux company is, for example, at the origin of the MTASC compiler, or Motion Twin ActionScript 2 Compiler, the first free ActionScript 2.0 compilers.

 Haxe, a technology considered to be the successor to the MTASC compiler, also invented and developed by Motion Twin, is a cross-platform language that makes it possible, from a single standardized language, to compile the same source file by targeting different platforms such as JavaScript, Flash, NekoVM, PHP or C++.
 This language was the subject of a book, Professional Haxe and Neko, by Franco Ponticelli and L. McColl-Sylveste, released in 2008 by John Wiley & Sons.

 Motion Twin has also developed its own virtual machine, called Neko.
 Neko is both a high-level, dynamically typed programming language whose source files, once compiled, can be run on the NekoVM virtual machine.
-The company is also the initiator of various libraries for the OCaml and PHP programming languages.
-She is thus at the origin of the SPOD library, which allows persistence within a PHP environment.
+The company is also the initiator of various libraries for the OCaml and PHP programming languages, such as the SPOD library, which allows persistence within a PHP environment.